fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

-  to some cells of the given Lefschetz complex, it determines the smallest closed subcomplex `lcsub` which contains all cells with nonzero filtration values, as well as filtration values `fvalsub` on this subcomplex, which gives rise to a filtration of closed subcomplexes, and which can be used to compute persistent homology.
+  to some cells of the given Lefschetz complex, it determines the smallest closed subcomplex `lcsub` which contains all cells with nonzero filtration values, as well as filtration values `fvalsub` on this subcomplex, which give rise to a filtration of closed subcomplexes, and which can be used to compute persistent homology.